trijala-product-manager/trisha/README.md

 # trisha
-This is a demo repository
+This is my new demo repository.
+Author - Trijala Yadav + Priyesh Pandey = Trishika Pandey